kbaum/heroku-database-backups/README.md

-Simple heroku app which a script for capturing heroku database backups and copying to your s3 bucket.
+Simple heroku app with a bash script for capturing heroku database backups and copying to your s3 bucket.
+Deploy this as a separate app within heroku and schedule the script to backup your production databases which exist within another heroku project.

 ## Installation